inet-framework/docs/_sources/users-guide/ch-queueing.rst.txt

 #pushed - #popped - #dropped - #removed = #queueLength = #available

--  :ned:`PacketQueue`: generic queue that provides ordering and selective dropping
+-  :ned:`PacketQueue`: generic queue that provides ordering and selective dropping;

-   parameterizable with an :cpp:`IPacketComparatorFunction` and an :cpp:`IPacketDropperFunction`
+   it can be parameterized with a *comparator* and a *dropper* function (such functions can be defined in C++)
 -  :ned:`DropHeadQueue`: drops packets at the head of the queue
 -  :ned:`DropTailQueue`: drops packets at the tail of the queue, the most commonly used queue
 -  :ned:`PriorityQueue`: contains several subqueues that share a buffer